$67.35-$83.44 hourly / $11,674.24-$14,462.34 monthly / $140,090.88-$173,548.08 annual

 Coordinates and participates in training programs for information systems employees and users.

 Plans organization and staffing of assigned units and assigns projects.

 Develops and revises procedures and standards for systems documentation.

-Assists the Chief Information Officer in providing liaison in information technology matters with State and Federal agencies; advises District and college administrators regarding operational problems, limitations, and potential applications of information systems.
+Assists the Vice Chancellor/Chief Information Officer in providing liaison in information technology matters with State and Federal agencies; advises District and College administrators regarding operational problems, limitations, and potential applications of information systems.

-Meets with non-technical staff to assess their computer support requirements and recommends the appropriate technology solution(s).
+Meets with non-technical staff to assess their application support requirements and recommends the appropriate technology solution(s).

 Adapts packaged software to District requirements.

 An Applications and Programming Manager is responsible for managing the work of project teams engaged in systems analysis, design, programming development, integration, documentation, testing and training, business data warehousing, web services, and portal design and development.

 A Vice Chancellor/Chief Information Officer is responsible and accountable for providing vision, strategic planning, and leadership for all technology functions and operations throughout the District including, but not limited to, data centers, technical service centers, production scheduling, help desks, communication networks (voice and data), classroom support, computer program/applications development and maintenance, and computer systems operations in a manner that effectively supports the instructional, student services, and business needs and operations of the District and is consistent with industry standards and best practices.